AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_android.md

 // The chat group owner and admins can call muteGroupMember to add the specified member to the chat group mute list.
 The muted member and all the other chat group admins or owner receive the onMuteListAdded callback.
 ChatClient.getInstance().groupManager().muteGroupMembers(groupId, muteMembers, duration);

 // The chat group owner and admins can call unmuteGroupMember to remove the specified user from the chat group mute list.
-The unmuted member and all the other chat group admins or owner recieve the onMuteListRemoved callback.
+The unmuted member and all the other chat group admins or owner receive the onMuteListRemoved callback.
 ChatClient.getInstance().groupManager().unMuteGroupMembers(String groupId, List<String> members);

 // The chat group owner or admin can call fetchGroupMuteList to retrieve the chat group mute list.